 We believe in the importance of global coverage.
 Our students can explore the variety and richness of the world with such courses as South African History, UAS Modern Middle East, UAS History of South Asia and Birth of Modern China.
 Each of these courses focuses on contemporary history and traces current issues to their historical sources.

 We value history for the greater understanding of today’s world that it provides.
 In focusing on the making of the modern world, we aim to highlight how the past is relevant to the present, emphasizing that students are not simply spectators but participants in their society.
-Students actively seek connections to current events in several courses: Elections examines the major candidates and key issues in national, state or local races; UAS Environmental History investigates the relationship between humans and the land beginning in pre-colonial times to understand the state of the planet today; and UAS History of Women in America discusses gender issues today by studying the evolution of those roles.
+UAS Environmental History investigates the relationship between humans and the land beginning in pre-colonial times to understand the state of the planet today, and UAS History of Women in America discusses gender issues today by studying the evolution of those roles.

 Urban Advanced Studies (UAS) history classes tackle complex topics that require a significant level of independent intellectual investigation on the part of the students.
 The readings may be more challenging in complexity, whether lengthy primary sources or college-level secondary works.
 Students are expected to read for an argument, as well for the factual information, and make considerable progress in unpacking analysis on their own.
 Writing assignments prioritize developing original analysis thoroughly supported by evidence, and students are expected to have experience and skill in presenting such arguments.
 Students should be able to apply themes and ideas to new material, making connections independently in reading, writing and discussion.
 Expectations around research, when a major component of a course, emphasize independent and original work.